Everything you need to know about trust accounting systems and payment platforms

 3. Automation Studio for Arrears Management

 Arrears Automation sends out gentle, and not so gentle, arrears reminders to all relevant tenants at the press of a button.
+It is available for every PropertyMe plan, including Basic!

-With the options of scheduled or flexible arrears automation, you can be in complete control of exactly what gets sent when — with a simple five-minute setup.
+With the options of scheduled or flexible arrears automation, you can be in complete control of exactly what gets sent when, with a simple five-minute setup.

 It sends exactly what you would be entering manually, without you needing to do the hard work.
 You can enter the exact wording that you typically type to a tenant into our templates, so from their perspective, nothing has changed!